LOCAL HISTORY WEEK 2022: Legends of St. Joseph

 Archival Kits

 Do you have lots of family photos and other paper heirlooms, but you aren’t sure what to do with them?
 Check out one of our Archival Kits.
-The Archival Kits offers instructions, resources, and equipment to care for and preserve family photos and paper artifacts.
+The Archival Kits offer instructions, resources, and equipment to care for and preserve family photos and paper artifacts.
 This kit includes items for the safe housing of photographs and documents, as well as a scanner to digitally preserve those items.
 There is a $25 deposit which is refunded upon return of the kit.